alejo4373/Todos-API/README.md

 2. Find as much status codes as possible.
 I will tell you how many there are by the end.

 ### Bonuses
-1. Take a look at the next lesson.
-To learn how to make make network requests with Javascript Since you previously had build a simple Todos APP with HTML try to connect that app to this API so that todos you enter in the page are save to the API.
+1. Take a look at the next lesson to learn how to make make network requests with Javascript.
+Since you previously had build a simple Todos App with HTML and now you know how to manipulate the DOM, add some JS to try to connect that app to this API so that todos you enter in the page are saved to the API.
 Marking a todo as complete or uncompleted should work.
 2. Find the easter egg.